 4 Old West Lake Drive, Montauk; 631-668-2077 or crowsnestmtk.com

-Don’t worry, classic seafood lunches are still a thing.
-Especially since The Clam Bar, the notorious roadside eatery on the Napeague stretch, is open from 11:30 a.m. to 6 p.m., seven days a week.
+The Clam Bar, the notorious roadside eatery on the Napeague stretch, is open from 11:30 a.m. to sundown, seven days a week.
 And while ordering a lobster roll is a given, you’ll also want to give the clam chowder a try.
 Don’t forget to save room for the peanut butter pie.

 2025 Montauk Highway, Amagansett; 631-267-6348 or clambarhamptons.com

-You might feel like you’re in Greece while you dine in Dureya’s sleek outdoor space, but the view you’re soaking up is actually Montauk’s Fort Pond Bay.
-Despite the luxe exterior, you’ll still have to order your two pound lobsters and fresh oysters at the cashier and wait for a table (yeah, it’s first-come-first-serve).
-But at least you can sip on rosé and take in that view while you wait—so long as you keep your mask handy.
+You might feel like you’re in Greece while you dine at Dureya’s sleek outdoor space, but the view you’re soaking up is actually Montauk’s Fort Pond Bay.
+Despite the luxe exterior, you’ll still have to order your two-pound lobsters and fresh oysters at the cashier and wait for a table (yeah, it’s first-come-first-serve).
+But at least you can sip on rosé and take in that view while you wait.

 65 Tuthill Road, Montauk; 631-668-2410 or duryealobsters.com